Exhibitions

 Centrepiece is a young lady called Ivy.
 She regularly changes her outfits.

-emporary exhibitions
+Temporary exhibitions

 Federation Gallery

 Now on show: Cats and Dogs all at Sea.
+Until 31 August 2024.

 Renowned photographer Samuel Hoods boarded hundreds of ships between the 1900s and the 1950s that were berthed in Sydney Harbour.
 He took thousands of photographs of crew members, from deckhands to captains and ship owners, as a souvenir of their visit or to send home to families and loved ones.

 Nearly all the photographs are posed formal portraits.
 In some, the sitter has chosen to be photographed with their beloved pet.
-More than jus a ship's mascot, these animals and crew solemnly express he clear attachment that exists between them.
+More than just a ship's mascot, these animals and crew solemnly express he clear attachment that exists between them.
 Hood captured some of these relationships in his images, appreciating the special role these animals played on a ship's voyage.

-The Museum has put on display a supplementary exhibition, showcasing those animals who served on naval vessels at war and peace.
+The Museum has put on display a supplementary display, showcasing those animals who served on naval vessels at war and peace.
 These dogs and cats provided companionship, courage, affection, amusement and loyalty, a chance for sailors to be human in circumstances that often asked to to forget their humanity.

 Seafarers’ Gallery